thriveweb/sailinginparadise/content/boatTours/2018-08-31-memorials.md

         **Where can I park?**

-        There is plentiful free parking at Marina Mirage/Mariners Cove which you are permitted to use.
-Please check signage at time of parking.
+        There is parking available at Mariners Cove (paid) and Marina Mirage plus limited street parking on Seaworld Drive.
+Please check signage at time of parking and consider ride share for a stress free arrival at your charter (especially during busy times of year).
       title: FAQ's
     - title: Choosing the perfect vessel for you
       dropdownContent: >-